smartemission/smartemission/platform/README.md

 All dynamic data (config, databases, logfiles) is kept outside the Docker images.
 Most under `/var/smartem`.

 An admin web-interface (see `services/web/site/adm`) is present at `/adm`.
-Create the file `htpaswd` once under `/opt/geonovum/smartem/git/services/web/config/admin` using the command `htpasswd`.
-You may need to install the package `apache2-utils` first.
+Create the file `htpasswd` once under `/opt/geonovum/smartem/git/services/web/config/admin` using the command `htpasswd`.